Ensono/amido.github.io/docs/workloads/azure/data/intro_data_azure.md

 - Azure Data Factory
 - Log Analytics Workspace
 - Databricks Workspace
-- Azure SQL Database (optional)
+- Azure SQL Database (optional, for testing the platform)

+The deployed platform can [integrate with Microsoft Fabric](./data_engineering/data_engineering_intro_azure.md#fabric-lakehouse) to provide a suite of analytics tools and capabilities.

-The solution may be deployed within a secure private network.
-For details please see [Infrastructure](./infrastructure_data_azure.md).
+The solution is designed to be deployed within a secure private network - for details see [infrastructure and networking](./infrastructure_data_azure.md).

 ### Data Engineering workloads